10 Best Finder Alternatives for Mac in 2023

 Price: $19.00

 CRAX Commander is also a dual-panel file manager software for Mac with an interactive user interface.
-The program is integrated with Subversion and has built-in FTP, SFT, SMB alongside many other client support.
+The program is integrated with Subversion and has built-in FTP, SFT, and SMB alongside many other client support.

 CRAX Commander can also access and manage local as well as remote files.
 Overall, it is a fast and easy substitute for Finder.